Understanding Business Services Intelligence (formerly RIOT)

 📘

-Can an IP address exist in both the Internet Scanner (Noise) and Common Business Service (RIOT) datasets?
+Can an IP address exist in both the Internet Scanner Intelligence and Business Services Intelligence datasets?

 Yes, we do, in some cases observe internet scanning from infrastructure that is tied to a common business service, such as internet scanning come out of infrastructure that is operated by Google or Amazon.
-In these situations, since the Internet Scanner (Noise) dataset provides insights into observed activity, it should be applied in the analysis and evaluation of an IP first, then the Common Business Service (RIOT) dataset can be used as additional context.
+In these situations, since the Internet Scanner Intelligence dataset provides insights into observed activity, it should be applied in the analysis and evaluation of an IP first, then the Business Services Intelligence dataset can be used as additional context.